sjentsch/lsjDocs/_pages/Ch11_tTest_08.rst

 the QQ plot and the Shapiro-Wilk test when the data turn out to be non-normal.
-For that, let’s look at the distribution of our AFL winning margins data (``aflsmall_margins``), which if you remember back to th chapter on `Descriptive statistics <Ch04_Descriptives.html#descriptive-statistics>`__ didn’t look like they came from a normal distribution at all.
+For that, let’s look at the distribution of our AFL winning margins data (``aflsmall_margins``), which if you remember back to th chapter on :doc:`Descriptive statistics <Ch04_Descriptives>` didn’t look like they came from a normal distribution at all.
 Here’s what happens to the QQ plot:

 .. ----------------------------------------------------------------------------